Nursing Schools in California: Campus & Online Programs (2026)

 Nursing Career Outlook in California

-Registered nurses in California earn an average of $86,000 annually.
-The BLS projects nursing employment to grow 6% nationally through 2032 — faster than the average for all occupations — driven by an aging population and expanded access to healthcare.California is expected to see particularly strong demand in major metro areas and rural health systems.
+Registered nurses in California earn an average of $148,330 annually.
+The BLS projects nursing employment to grow 6% nationally through 2032 — faster than the average for all occupations — driven by an aging population and expanded access to healthcare.
+California is expected to see particularly strong demand in major metro areas and rural health systems.

 BSN-prepared nurses command higher salaries and have access to broader roles.
 The American Association of Colleges of Nursing reports that 80% of nursing positions now prefer or require a BSN.
-If you currently hold an ADN, many schools in Californiaoffer flexible RN-to-BSN completion programs you can complete while working.
+If you currently hold an ADN, many schools serving Californiaoffer flexible RN-to-BSN completion programs you can complete while working.

 Ready to Start Your Nursing Career in California?

-What are the best nursing schools in California?
+What nursing schools are in California?

 How much do nurses earn in California?